-HP TopTools is not supported on Pavilion models.
+HP TopTools is not supported on all Pavilion models.

-The TopTools package is included with your computer, but you'll need to install it before you can use it.
+You'll need to install HP TopTools before you can use it.

-- 1. Click Start, Programs (or All Programs), HP TopTools for Notebooks, Setup. - 2.
+- 1. Click Start, Programs (or All Programs), HP TopTools Agent, Setup. - 2.
 Follow the instructions that appear on the screen.